PPuga91/Body-Weight-Prediction-Model/README.md

 These metrics indicate that the model has moderate predictive power, but there is still room for improvement.

 # Usage
-To run the project, clone the repository and install the required packages.
-Then, run the predict_weight.py script to load the dataset, train the model, and make predictions on a randomly selected subset of the data.
+To run the project, clone the repository and install the required packages download the data file Weight_2.csv  Then, run the BodyWeight_Model.ipynb script to load the dataset, train the model, and make predictions on a randomly selected subset of the data.